 Special features for parents, carers, teachers and children at Goring Library, Station Road, Goring, Reading RG8 9ES: phone 01491 873028.
-For mobile library times, see documents and notices page.
+For library opening times, see documents and notices page.

-Goring is twinned with Bellme in Normandy, France (pictured).
+Goring is twinned with Belleme in Normandy, France (pictured).

 Monthly colour magazine, delivered free to all homes in Goring and Streatley.